licentia88/AWhatsAppBot/README.md

                     }
                     Catch
                     {
-                       //IF your code hits this line it means: either you have an invalid phone number, the phone number does not have whatsapp or It failed because of the slow                        //internet connection
+                       //IF your code hits this line it means: either you have an invalid phone number,
-                    }
+                       //the phone number does not have whatsapp or It failed because of the slow internet connection }
                 }
             }